bootstrap-vue/bootstrap-vue/src/components/form-file/README.md

 ## Single file (default)

-On single file mode, when no file is selected or user cancels Browse dialog, `v-model` is `null` indicating no file selected.
+On single file mode, when no file is selected or user cancels the "Browse" dialog, `v-model` is `null` indicating no file selected.
 When a file is selected the return value will be a JavaScript [`File`](https://developer.mozilla.org/en/docs/Web/API/File) object instance.

 ## Multiple files